openobserve/website4/content/blog/posts/launching-openobserve.md

 > Why build another mouse trap when so many already exist? **Because the rodent problem still exists (and existing mouse traps are not solving the problem)**.

-Check the [documentation](https://docs.openobserve.ai/) to install OpenObserve in under two minutes or simply try the [Zinc cloud platform](https://observe.openobserve.ai/).
+Check the [documentation](https://docs.openobserve.ai/) to install OpenObserve in under two minutes or simply try the [OpenObserve Cloud platform](https://observe.openobserve.ai/).